Call the Kubernetes API with client certificates

 APISERVER=`cat ./kubeconfig | grep server | awk -F ' ' '{print $2}'`

-These commands decode the base64-encoded certificate data and set $APISERVER to the API server URL.
-All subsequent cURL commands use these files and the $APISERVER variable.
+These commands decode the certificate data and store the API server URL in $APISERVER.
+All subsequent cURL commands use these credentials and the $APISERVER variable.

-The -k flag in the examples below skips TLS server verification.
-This is acceptable for testing, but for production use, replace -k with --cacert <path-to-ca.pem> to verify the server's identity and prevent man-in-the-middle attacks.
+The -k flag skips TLS server verification.
+For production, replace -k with --cacert <path-to-ca.pem> to verify server identity and prevent man-in-the-middle attacks.

 Manage pods